snomiao/use-manifest-pwa/README.md

 # use-manifest-pwa

 A React hook for managing Progressive Web App (PWA) manifests.
-This is a work-in-progress library, designed to simplify the integration and manipulation of web app manifests in your React applications.
+Designed to simplify the integration and manipulation of web app manifests in your React applications.

 ## Features